 Ginger Beet Soup with Lemon Cashew Cream

 This soup is a favorite to make in the fall and winter months!
-Beets contain phytonutrients called betalains that help detoxify the liver, and the addition of ginger makes it warming to the digestive system.
+Beets contain powerful phytonutrients called betalains that help detoxify the liver, and the addition of ginger makes it warming to the digestive system.

 2 TBS cooking oil of choice: ghee, avocado oil, coconut oil, lard